A DNN Biophysics Model with Topological and Electrostatic Features: Results

 As mentioned earlier, computing electrostatic solvation energies accurately is time consuming.
-Here we computed the solvation energies for the proteins from Dataset 1 using the MIBPB \cite{Chen:2011} solver.
-These solvation energies are used as labels for the neural network training and testing.
-A similar simulation using Dataset 1 are conducted and the results are reported in Table~\ref{tb_se_d1}.
-Form the table, we can see that the improvement on using both features from using topological features only or from using electrostatic features are significant.
-If we focus on the difference column (both features - e-features only), we can see adding topological features completely improve the model using electrostatic features only by decreasing MSE and increase $R^2$.
-Meanwhile, the MSE and $R^2$ in the columns of using both features are obviously better than using topological feature only, which has MSE = 0.150 and $R^2$= 0.826.
-These results validate {\bf purpose 3}, showing the advantage of using topological and electrostatic features combined.
-Again, we did not report MAPE result here as it shows similar pattern as MSE does.
+Here, we use the MIBPB solver \cite{Chen:2011} to compute the solvation energies of proteins in Dataset~1, which are then used as labels for model training and testing.
+A similar simulation using Dataset~1 is conducted, and the results are reported in Table~\ref{tb_se_d1}.
+From the table, we can see that the improvement obtained by using both features, compared to using only topological features or only electrostatic features, is significant.
+If we focus on the difference column, we see that adding topological features clearly improves the electrostatics-only model by reducing the MSE and MAPE while increasing the $R^2$ score.
+In addition, the results obtained using both features are noticeably better than those obtained using topological features alone, which yield MSE = 0.150, MAPE = 0.153, and $R^2$ = 0.826.
+These results validate {\bf purpose~3}, and demonstrate the advantage of combining topological and electrostatic features.

-The optimized case for using e-feature only happens at $p=1$ and $L=1$ with 90 features.
-Adding topological features improve the performance.
-We provide the scatter plot between reference values and predicted values for using topological features only, electrostatic features only, and both features in Fig.~\ref{fig_se_d1}.
-The improvements of using two kind of features as shown in (c) can be seen as compared with topological features only in (a) and electrostatic features only in (b).
+The optimized case for the electrostatic-only model occurs at $p=2$ and $L=1$ with 90 features.
+Adding topological features further improves the performance, achieving an MSE of 0.064, a MAPE of 0.081, and an $R^2$ value of 0.926 using only 20 features at $p=3$ and $L=0$.
+Figure~\ref{fig_se_d1} presents scatter plots for the optimized cases, comparing reference and predicted values for models using topological features only, electrostatic features only, and the combined feature set.
+The benefits of combining both types of features, as illustrated in (c), can be clearly observed when compared with using only topological features in (a) and only electrostatic features in (b).